tdwg/vocab/documentation-specification.md

 4.1.1 Example of linking a resource to the machine-readable document that describes it (non-normative) 4.1.2 Types of resources
 4.2 General metadata
+4.2.1 Metadata for standards
+4.2.2 Metadata for documents and vocabularies
-4.2.1 Example of expressing general metadata (non-normative) 4.2.2 Deprecating resources
+4.2.3 Example of expressing general metadata (non-normative) 4.2.4 Deprecating resources
-4.2.2.1 Example of deprecation of a resource (non-normative) 4.3 Metadata describing and linking versions
+4.2.4.1 Example of deprecation of a resource (non-normative) 4.3 Metadata describing and linking versions
 4.3.1 Example of linking a current resource to its versions (non-normative) 4.4 Vocabularies, term lists, and terms